25prabhu10/notes/docs/Languages/C-Sharp/ASP_NET/Deployment.md

 Setup Data Protection:

-- ASP.NET Core uses the Windows Data Protection API (DPAPI) to encrypt and store keys that are used for authentication in your application.
-Windows DPAPI isn't intended for use in web applications.
+- ASP.NET Core uses the _Windows Data Protection API (DPAPI)_ to encrypt and store keys that are used for authentication in your application.
+Windows DPAPI isn't intended for use in web applications

-- When hosting your application with IIS, you'll need to run a small script to create a registry hive for these keys, otherwise the keys will be regenerated when you restart the application or your server, which will invalidate any user sessions or cookies that were encrypted with the previous old keys.
+- When hosting your application with IIS, you'll need to run a small script to create a registry hive for these keys, otherwise the keys will be regenerated when you restart the application or your server, which will invalidate any user sessions or cookies that were encrypted with the previous old keys

 [Data protection](https://docs.microsoft.com/en-us/aspnet/core/host-and-deploy/iis/?view=aspnetcore-3.1#data-protection)

 - Download the [Provision-AutoGenKeys.ps1](https://github.com/dotnet/AspNetCore/blob/main/src/DataProtection/Provision-AutoGenKeys.ps1) script
 - Run this script in admin mode:

-  - Now elevate this PowerShell window to give it the remote signed execution policy, which allows the execution of that script.
+  - Now elevate this PowerShell window to give it the remote signed execution policy, which allows the execution of that script

     ```powershell
     powershell -ExecutionPolicy RemoteSigned